 However, if you have unstable angina or angina pain that's different from what you usually have, such as occurring when you're at rest, you need immediate treatment in a hospital.

 If your angina is mild, lifestyle changes may be all you need to do.
 Even if your angina is severe, making lifestyle changes can still help.
-Changes include:
+These changes include the following:

 - If you smoke, stop smoking.
 Avoid exposure to secondhand smoke.